-- Active shooter situations are unpredictable and evolve quickly.
-Victims are selected randomly. - In most cases the event is over within minutes and before law enforcement arrives on the scene. - Always be aware of your environment, potential dangers, and use your best judgement to stay safe. - Take note of the two nearest exits in any facility you visit and think about how you would get out in the event of an emergency.
+- Active shooter situations are unpredictable and evolve quickly. - Always be aware of your environment, potential dangers, and use your best judgement to stay safe. - Take note of the two nearest exits in any facility you visit and think about how you would get out in the event of an emergency.